Can You Microwave Ziploc Bags – Details on Safety and Methods

 What Does Ziploc Say About Microwaving Ziploc Bags?

-So, does that explain how Ziploc bags are microwave-safe?
+So, does that explain how Ziploc bags are safe to heat in the microwave?

 Here are Ziploc’s safety guidelines.